Global coverage

 Implementing agile change management

-To implement agile change, organisations must embrace a culture of continuous learning and adaptability.
+To implement agile change, organizations must embrace a culture of continuous learning and adaptability.
 Leaders can achieve this by using iterative planning cycles that keep goals flexible and responsive to feedback.
-Empowering teams to make swift decisions and decentralising authority ensures that those closest to the work are leading it, driving progress, and fostering a sense of ownership.
+Empowering teams to make swift decisions and decentralizing authority ensures that those closest to the work are leading it, driving progress, and fostering a sense of ownership.

 Practical steps to implement agile change management: